 Of the various tasks, the toughest included spending many sun-soaked hours pulling weeds out by their roots.
 Indeed, the midday sun was certainly fierce most days and a proper hat is essential!
 This was perhaps some of the most gruelling work I faced.

 The Natural Approach

 Since organic farming necessitates a chemical-free (see What’s Eating the Planet) approach, the majority of the weeding is done manually.
-Although this doesn’t mean that all the labor is done exclusively by humans.
+Although this doesn’t mean that all the labour is done exclusively by humans.

-One trick the farmers use, is allowing certain snails and bugs to roam free on their land so that they eat the weeds and grasses that would otherwise compete with their rice.
+One trick the farmers use, is allowing certain snails and bugs to roam free on their land.
+It turns out that these little creatures actually eat the weeds and grasses that would otherwise compete with their rice.
 Leveraging the environment’s natural systems is known as symbiosis and it can certainly help protect and encourage healthy crops.
 Once again, nature offers up some great advantages for those keen enough to observe and apply;)

-Back on the human side of grass clearing, this involved me wandering the countryside with hand-held brush cutter powered by a motor that was strapped to my back.
-Trudging through the tall grass with a rotating power-saw at the end of a pole was yet another first time experience for yours truly, but by the end of my stay I was a pro!
+Back on the human side of grass clearing, this involved me wandering the countryside with a hand-held brush cutter powered by a motor that was strapped to my back.
+Trudging through the tall grass with a rotating power saw at the end of a pole was yet another first-time experience for yours truly, but by the end of my stay, I was a pro!

-In fact, I actually enjoyed some of the harder physically labor (I even volunteered for it), as it felt satisfying at the end of the day and made those delicious meals all the more inviting.
+In fact, I actually enjoyed some of the harder physical labour (I even volunteered for it), as it felt satisfying at the end of the day and made those delicious meals all the more inviting.
 The lady of the house was a fabulous cook, and the food was genuinely nourishing and delightful.

 The harder work was in the repetitive tasks that involved a lot of bending, kneeling, and squatting.
 Something your body might not be all that accustomed to if you work in an office or sit at a computer for the better part of the day.